Foxxai/foxxai.xyz/docs/index.md

-Insert general description of site purpose and research foci.
+Insert site description.

 ## Project Foci

+Describe the nature and purpose of the sub-projects.

 ## About Foxxai